-We have granted an option to the underwriters to purchase up to 1,171,875 additional shares at the public offering price less the underwriting discount.
+The selling stockholders have granted an option to the underwriters to purchase up to 1,350,000 additional shares at the public offering price less the underwriting discount.
 The underwriters may exercise this option for 30 days from the date of this prospectus solely to cover any overallotments.
 If the underwriters exercise this option, each will be obligated, subject to conditions contained in the purchase agreement, to purchase a number of additional shares proportionate to that underwriter's initial amount reflected in the above table.